mrkcor/TestPilot/README.md

 # Getting started

-Download the binary distribution and unzip it at a location of your own preference.
+Download the binary distribution here: https://github.com/mkremer/TestPilot/releases/latest.
+Unzip it at a location of your own preference.
 To start the application navigate there with your file explorer and double click on TestPilot.jar.

 ## Customizing your setup